 Students, Postdocs, Visitors, Collaborators:

-- Enquiry about research collaboration or supervision is welcome;
+- Enquiry about research collaboration or supervision is always welcome;

-- He welcomes enquiry about research opportunities from those who are externally funded, e.g. by the China Scholarship Council.
+- I am happy to host those who wish to apply for Open Research Fellowships or are externally funded, e.g. by the China Scholarship Council.